Aggushub/Trading-Bot-Builder/userLogs.md

-Here’s your updated **User’s Logs** README with your Day 1 entry added in a semi-professional tone, a light touch of humor, and just the right sprinkle of emojis:

----

 # User's Logs

 This document captures the complete journey of the project — from its initial ideation to its development progress, completion, and beyond.